Beta You're reading the docs for Kubb v5, which is currently in beta. View the stable v4 docs

 exclude

-Skips any operation that matches at least one entry in the list.
-The opposite of include.
+Skips any operation or schema that matches at least one entry in the list.
+It is the opposite of include.
+Entries use the same type (tag, operationId, path, method, contentType, schemaName) and pattern (string or RegExp).
+When both are set, exclude wins.

 Type: Array<Exclude>